 Consolidation is the process of obtaining a single new loan to pay off your existing loans.
 Instead of multiple smaller loans, you will now have one larger loan.
 Unlike a private loan, with a federal student loan, you do not need to apply for credit to obtain a consolidation loan.
 (Get the details on student loan consolidation.)

 Rehabilitation is a program where you make nine payments that are reasonable and affordable to you, regardless of what your actual student loan payment may have been before you defaulted.
 After the last payment, your loan is rehabilitated, and you are out of default.
 (Get the details on student loan rehabilitation.)

 The main benefit of both is that both will get you out of default.
-Being out of default means that you will have rights to defer or forbear your student loan payments, when and if needed.
-More importantly, it also means that you will be eligible to qualify for income based repayment plans.
+Being out of default means that you will have the right to defer or forbear your student loan payments, when and if needed.
+More importantly, it also means that you will be eligible to qualify for income-based repayment plans.
 These plans allow your payment to be as little as $0 based on your income, and after 20 to 25 years, any balance remaining on your debt is wiped out completely.

 Although the end results are the same, there are benefits and drawbacks to both rehabilitation and consolidation.
 Below is a list of which program is better based on various factors.

 Consolidation is permitted as a matter of right.
 After you must fill out a form your loans will be consolidated shortly afterward.
 There is no arguing or negotiating with lenders and your personal finances are irrelevant.